gwtproject/gwt-core/README.md

    * JsArrayNumber - Updated, deprecated: projects should migrate when feasible to `elemental2.core.JsArray<Double>`
    * JsArrayString - Updated, deprecated: projects should migrate when feasible to `elemental2.core.JsArray<JsString>`
    * JsArrayUtils - Updated, deprecated, consists only of calls to Js.uncheckedCast
-   * JsDate -
+   * JsDate - Updated, deprecated: projects should migrate to `elemental2.core.JsDate`
    * JsonUtils - Updated, deprecated: projects should migrate to elemental2's JSON.parse and JSON.stringify, no method
    in this class actually uses eval any longer
    * RunAsyncCallback - Skipped, split points
-   * Scheduler - Updated, mising only scheduleEntry
+   * Scheduler - Updated, mising scheduleEntry
    * ScriptInjector - Updated
    * SingleJsoImpl - Skipped, JSO-related, shouldn't be needed
    * SingleJsoImplName - Skipped, JSO-related, shouldn't be needed